Pete-Hall/weekend-jquery-server-calculator/README.md

 - [x] create static html home page on server
 - [x] create interface on html
 - [x] create router on math.js
-- Add new equation functionality: (can we input some values, send it to the server, and display it on the DOM? don't worry abot math logic yet)
+- Add new equation functionality: (can we input some values, send it to the server, and display it on the DOM? don't worry abot math logic yet):
-- [ ] send input values to server (index.html --> client.js --> server.js --> math.js)
+- [x] send input values to server (index.html --> client.js --> server.js --> math.js), pushing new equation object to the equations array
 - [ ] send data from server to display on the DOM

 - [ ] set up JQ/client.js click handlers